MrKai77/Loop/CONTRIBUTING.md

 ## What code?
 Xcode

-Now, for the terror of Xcode, you should be automatically opened into Xcode if you followed the method above, once in Xcode, you'll need to change the cert!
+Now, let's tackle Xcode.
+If you followed the method above, you should be automatically opened into Xcode.
+Once in Xcode, you'll need to change the cert!

 ### Before You Begin